-The disputed domain name incorporates the PS • Paul Smith Signature Mark, but substitutes a hyphen for the median dot in the mark.
-This difference is so minor that it does not prevent a finding of confusing similarity as the PS • Paul Smith Signature Mark is clearly recognizable in the disputed domain name.
-The disputed domain name also wholly incorporates the PAUL SMITH mark, adding the letters "ps" and a hyphen before the mark.
+The disputed domain name incorporates the PS • Paul Smith Signature Mark, omitting only the median dot in the mark and adding the letters "uk", which are an abbreviation for "United Kingdom", separated from the mark by a hyphen.
+These differences do not prevent a finding of confusing similarity as the PS • Paul Smith Signature Mark is clearly recognizable in the disputed domain name.
+The disputed domain name wholly incorporates the PAUL SMITH mark, adding the letters "ps" before the mark and "-uk" after the mark.
 The addition of these letters and hyphen does not prevent a finding of confusing similarity as the PAUL SMITH mark is clearly recognizable in the disputed domain name.